diatomzone/diatomzone.github.io/collections/_wikipagesdir/castle-guard/1/castleguard.md

 - the king
 - the king's right hand?
 - the king's court
-- the other "head of the royal __" castle department leaders besides rosenwall
+- the other "head of the royal [blank]" castle department leaders besides rosenwall
   - kitchen, dungeon, topiary, execution, etc.
 - the other 3 revolutionary leaders besides marion
   - (i have no idea what their specialites are {{site.data.emojis.zenigata}})
 - pasquale's family
+- the queen and prince/princess(?)
+  - (they are also in the dungeon)

 ## existing media